Quark mixing in the discrete dark matter model: FCNC

 Indeed we find that the meson-antimeson oscillations severely reduce the parameter space of our model.
 As mentioned in the previous section, the CKM matrix can dominantly originate from corrections to the up-type quark mass matrices or the down-type quark mass matrices and we mentioned that dominance of the latter is more natural.
-Indeed we find that if corrections of the former type dominate or even if there is no dominance of one of the two, $\Delta M_D$ of D meson oscillations is much larger than the experimental bound and this scenario should be excluded as shown in figure \ref{figD}.
+Indeed we find that if corrections of the former type dominate or even if there is no dominance of one of the two, $\Delta M_D$ of D meson oscillations is much larger than the experimental value \cite{Wells:2009kq} and this scenario should be excluded as shown in figure \ref{figD}.

-In case the CKM matrix mostly originates from corrections to the down-type quark mass matrix, we find that in particular the bounds from $\Delta M_K$ and $\Delta M_{B_s}$ are rather strong.
-In figure \ref{fig1}, we show the contribution of the new diagrams to these as well as to $\Delta M_{B_d}$ as function of the lightest Higgs mass.
-We see that in almost all of parameter space the points are above the lower dashed line, which indicates the current experimental value \cite{Buras:2010mh} that is well described by the Standard Model box diagrams \cite{Nakamura:2010zzi, Dubinin:2007qt}.
-Now to compare with the experimental data we should consider the amplitude for the process $q_1\bar{q_2} \to q_2 \bar{q_1}$, being $q_1,q_2$ the quarks that constitute the meson, taking into account both the SM contribution, namely $A_{SM}$, and the new contribution present in our DDM model, that we indicate as $A_{DDM}$.
-Thus the total $\Delta M_X$, with $X=K,B_s,B_d$ will be \beq \Delta M_X\propto |A_{SM}+ A_{DDM}|^2\,. \eeq Since $A_{SM}$ gives a contribution to $\Delta M_X$ that is close to the experimental bound we have two options: either $A_{DDM}\ll A_{SM}$ or there should be a significant amount of negative interference between the SM and the new diagrams, thanks to the presence of the new phases involved.
-In the latter case $A_{DDM}$ is roughly allowed to take values up to twice the experimental value.
-In fig. \ref{fig1} it corresponds to take all the points below the upper dashed line.
+In case the CKM matrix mostly originates from corrections to the down-type quark mass matrix, we find that the bounds from meson mixing are rather strong.
+In figure \ref{figMdplot}, we show the contribution of the new diagrams to these as well as to $\Delta M_{B_d}$ as function of the lightest Higgs mass.
+We see that in almost all of parameter space the points are near or even above the short-dashed line, which indicates the current experimental value \cite{Buras:2010mh} that is rather well described by the Standard Model box diagrams \cite{Nakamura:2010zzi, Dubinin:2007qt}.
+Naively, this is interpreted as an exclusion of the model, which is true in most of parameter space, but not in points where the Standard Model and new physics contributions partially cancel.
+To see this, we write the mixing amplitude for $B_d$ mixing as \cite{Botella:2006va} \beq \big[ M_{12}^d \big]_{\mathrm{NP}} = (1 - \frac{1}{1+h_d^2 e^{2i \sigma_d}}) \big[ M_{12}^d \big]_{\mathrm{full}} \eeq and analogously for $B_s$.
+We have verified that our expression for the NP contribution carries enough phases to generate a flat distribution for $\sigma_d$ and $\sigma_s$.
+We check that the points in $(h_d^2 = 0.41, \sigma_d = 100^\circ)$ and $(h_s^2 = 1.6, \sigma_s = 90^\circ)$ are allowed by the data \cite{Botella:2006va, Grossman:2009dw} and give a nett contribution of NP with respect to the full result of respectively 0.65 and 2.67 times the observed value.
+For $B_d$ mesons, NP effects are forced to be less than the observed value, while for $B_s$ mesons, it can be slightly more.
+These values (and a corresponding estimate in case of the kaons) correspond to the dot-dashed lines in \ref{figMdplot}.
+We see that a small, but significant number of points is allowed by the data under the assumption of partial cancellation.